nosas/blog/deep_learning_python/ch2/article.md

 Articles in this series will sequentially review key concepts, examples, and interesting facts from each chapter of the book.

 ---
-# Chapter 2: The mathematical building blocks of neural networks?
+# Chapter 2: The mathematical building blocks of neural networks

 This chapter covers...